WICG/display-locking/README.md

   // in the document, those things will be updated in one go. let updatePromise = element.displayLock.update();

-  // After the calculations finish the promise update() returns will resolve. updatePromise.then(() => {
+  // After the co-operative calculations finish the promise that update()
+  // returned will resolve.
+  updatePromise.then(() => {
     // Calling commit() will cause the element to be rendered on the next frame.
-    // Returns a promise that resolves when rendering finishes.
+    // commit() returns a promise that resolves when rendering finishes.
     // Note that we can call commit() without calling update() beforehand, but
     // that might cause a jank because we're doing the style, layout, paint in
     // one frame instead because we don't have the updated values.
     // However, even if we call update() beforehand, there are cases like flex
     // layout where the layout of the locked element affects its siblings,
-    // possibly causing this to be janky. element.displayLock.commit();
+    // possibly causing this to be slow. element.displayLock.commit();
   });
 }